 Patagonia Refugio Backpack 28L

-Our midsize classic backpack with two main compartments and one external stash pocket for managing your daily grind.
+Our midsize classic backpack with two main compartments and one external stash is perfect for managing your daily grind.

 - 666 g (1 lb 7.5 oz)